(Almost) everything about storing data on the web

 If your app really needs to store data without which it just can't function, or if this data is important to your users and there's nowhere else to save it, you can ask for the data to be persisted for real.

 navigator.storage.persist() function to request permission to use persistent storage.
-This promise-based API is supported in all browsers, and will request the user permission.
+This is a promise-based function that's supported in all browsers.
+In Firefox, it will request the user permission, however on Chromium-based browsers and on Safari, the browser automatically grants or denies the request.

-Once your data is considered persistent, the browser can no longer evict it silently, and only the user can do it on purpose via the browser UI.
+Once your origin is granted persistent storage, the browser can no longer evict it silently, and only the user can do it on purpose via the browser UI.

 You should think twice before making your data persistent.
 Do you really want to be responsible for filling up your users' devices?
 Does your feature really need this?
 If you're building a media app that stores big files for offline support, then your code should deal with the fact that stored files can disappear.
 As a user, I actually think it's nice that the browser deletes stored files automatically for me when my device is full.